A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Introduction

-In this paper, we show that Jacobi, Picard, and Newton iterations all solve a fixed-point problem by iteratively linearizing the nonlinear recurrence and evaluating the resulting linear dynamical system with a parallel scan.
-In addition to providing a unifying perspective on these methods, we discuss the properties of each approach and their applicability for different types of problems.
-While the general connections between Picard and Newton iterations and their convergence rates for solving nonlinear equations have long been known by the applied mathematics community~\citep{ortega2000iterative}, the novel contribution of this work is emphasizing the tight connection between these approaches for the specific problem of evaluating a nonlinear recursion, a broadly important problem in machine learning.
-In particular, we show how each fixed-point iteration reduces to evaluating an LDS, which crucially allows the use of parallel computation in what at first seems to be an inherently sequential problem.
+In this paper, we show that Jacobi, Picard, and Newton iterations all parallelize nonlinear recursions over the sequence length by iteratively linearizing the nonlinear recurrence and evaluating the resulting linear dynamical system in parallel.
+While the connections between Picard and Newton iterations and their convergence rates are well-known in applied mathematics~\citep{ortega2000iterative}, we make them explicit for nonlinear recursions and characterize when each method works and why.

-Our contributions include the following: \begin{itemize} \item In \Cref{sec:lds_parr}, we show how Newton, quasi-Newton, Picard, and Jacobi iterations for evaluating nonlinear recursions can all be cast under a unifying framework of iterative evaluations of LDSs. \item In \Cref{sec:tasks}, we discuss how many important problems in machine learning can be framed as evaluating a nonlinear recursion, and we illustrate how the structure of those problems informs which fixed-point methods are best suited for the task. \end{itemize} These contributions unify and clarify several recently proposed methods in the machine learning literature, and they highlight the central importance of linear dynamical systems for parallelizing seemingly sequential processes.
+Our contributions include the following: \begin{itemize} \item A unifying framework casting all four methods (Newton, quasi-Newton, Picard, and Jacobi) as iterative LDS evaluations (\Cref{sec:lds_parr}); \item A theoretical analysis showing that the rate of convergence depends on the stability of the resulting LDS and the fidelity of its approximation to the true linearized dynamics (\Cref{sec:conv_rates}); and \item Three case studies---the group word problem, evaluating a nonlinear RNN, and sampling from a discretized Langevin diffusion---validating that this analysis predicts which method suits which problem (\Cref{sec:tasks}). \end{itemize} These contributions unify and clarify several recently proposed methods in the machine learning literature, and they highlight the centrality of linear dynamical systems for parallelizing seemingly sequential processes.